Jizanthapus/curse-scraper/README.md

 # curse-scraper
 This program obtains a list of Minecraft mods from a Google Sheet and checks it against info from Curse.
 When an update is found, it's downloaded.

+## Limitations
+Each lookup requests the files page for version 1.12.
+From here the first (most recent) file in the table is downloaded.
+This means that the most recent file for ANY version of 1.12 (e.g. 1.12.1, 1.12.2) will be downloaded.
+Due to the maturity of 1.12.2, most mods either use this version, or they are compatible with it, so hopefully this won't be much of an issue.

 ## Use
 1. Clone this repo
 1. You need to have Python installed (tested with 3.6.6)